Dr Oliver Firth - Medical Director

 Most likely to talk about in chamber: Diving; DCI &physiology; how he once spent time in the chamber with Miss World.

-After studying Civil Aviation at University, Bill heard the raptures of the deep calling, after Divemastering on boats out of Cairns for six months he joined the RAN as a Clearance Diver.
+Bill heard the raptures of the deep calling and after Divemastering on boats out of Cairns for six months, he joined the RAN as a Clearance Diver.
 After six years of government matrimony, the lucrative saturation industry called.
 Additionally, Bill is a recreational Scuba instructor, Diver Medic Technician, and is also Director of LDC-Training, a diver training facility which runs a number of courses including an IMCA approved DMT and the Emergency Scuba Medic course.

 Most likely to talk about in the chamber: Anything and everything, if he doesn't know, he will make something up; modern dance.